weigert/EigenOperator/README.md

 # EigenOperator
-Generate nD Finite Difference / Lagrange Interpolation / Quadrature Matrix Operators for Eigen, with arbitrary orders of approximation and choice of nodes.
+Single-Header n-Dimensional Differentiation / Integration / Interpolation Matrix Operators for Eigen.
+Arbitrary Approximation Orders, Arbitrary Support Nodes.

 ## What is this repository?